-In order to place a value on the parameter θ then, we need to use information concerning the response of additional projects, or larger projects, to a less onerous tax and grant regime.
+In order to place a value on the parameter θ then, we need to use information concerning the response of additional projects, or larger projects, to a less onerous grant regime.
 A generally higher grant will induce more benefits, chiefly through direct and indirect employment, as more projects are implemented.
 Quantification of this effect relies on macroeconometric models.

-The most successful models of Irish economic growth have employed a two-stage decision process by firms.
+The most successful models of Irish economic growth have employed a two-stage decision process by firms (e.g., Bradley and Fitz Gerald, 1988).
 In the first stage, the location decision is taken on the basis of overall factor-price competitiveness.
 In a second stage, the capital-labour ratio is chosen on the basis of relative factor prices.
 When the consequential capital stock is put in place, actual labour will vary below full-capacity demand depending on demand conditions.

 Within this framework, the role of grants may be two-fold.
 First, they improve aggregate factor price competitiveness by lowering the cost of locating in Ireland.
 Second, they may influence the capital-labour ratio.
 The second effect is controversial: early critiques that suggested a pro-capital bias have become muted (see Ruane, 1979, for references).
-It is probable that informal ceilings on grant-cost-per-job have had the effect of making grants closer to wage subsidies, though this bias may not be large.^{34,35}
+More recently, operational ceilings on grant-cost-per-job have had the effect of making grants closer to wage subsidies, though this bias may not be large.42

 In order to estimate the magnitude of the employment response then, it is reasonable to begin with econometric estimates of the wage-sensitivity of the demand for labour.
-One useful source of such information is the table of elasticities of demand for labour estimated by Bradley, FitzGerald and Kearney (1993).
+One useful source of such information is the table of elasticities of demand for labour estimated by Bradley, Fitz Gerald and Kearney (1993).
 For instance, we can use their estimate of -0.55 as the long-term elasticity of demand for labour in high-tech manufacturing with respect to the real (tax-inclusive) wage cost.

 In terms of the location decision, the grant can be treated as fungible: only its total value matters, and not whether it is based on labour or other costs.
 When it comes to the factor intensity decision, it does matter whether the basis for awarding grants makes them more like labour subsidies or more like capital subsidies.
 But it only matters to the extent to which labour and capital are substitutable in each project - not likely to be high in most cases.
 If grants were simply a labour subsidy, and if all the economic benefits were proportional to employment, we could apply the labour demand elasticity directly to the purpose at hand.
-Neither assumption is exactly correct, but they should be adequate to give the correct order of magnitude.36 Any alternative assumptions would hardly command more credibility.
+Neither assumption is exactly correct, but they should be adequate to give the correct order of magnitude.
+Any alternative assumptions would hardly command more credibility.
+Accordingly we will proceed on the basis of these two assumptions.